willuhm-js/blog-template/README.md

 ## Tips for Usage
 * Use &lt;br&gt; tags to seperate paragraphs; the first paragraph is used as the preview for each blog post.
 Try to keep the first paragraph between 2-5 sentences.
-* Do not include an image in the first paragraph, use the thumbnail feature instead; thumbnails are rendered directly after the post title.
+* Do not include an image in the first paragraph, use the thumbnail feature instead; thumbnails are rendered directly after the post title and tags.

 ## License
 **Blog** is licensed under the [Unlicense](https://github.com/willuhm-js/Blog/blob/main/LICENSE).
 Feel free to do whatever with this, it is a template.